Skip to content

 Plexus Education Foundation Presents

-Allyship & Activism
+Allyship & Action

 Description

-The Plexus LGBTQ+ Allyship & Activism Training is designed to educate and empower individuals within the workplace to become effective allies and advocates for LGBTQ+ individuals.
-This training will provide participants with the knowledge, tools, and skills necessary to create an inclusive and supportive environment for all members of the LGBTQ+ community.Â
+The Plexus LGBTQ+ Allyship & Action Training is designed to educate and empower individuals within the workplace to become effective allies and advocates for LGBTQ+ individuals.
+This training will provide participants with the knowledge about the theory and stages of allyship and what these look like in action in the workplace.

 Objectives

-- Increase understanding of LGBTQ+ identities, terminology, and experiences.
+1. Increase understanding of LGBTQ+ identities, terminology, and experiences.

 Components

-- Education on LGBTQ+ Identities: Participants will receive an overview of LGBTQ+ identities, including terminology and key concepts.
+1. Education on LGBTQ+ Identities: Participants will receive an overview of LGBTQ+ identities, including terminology and key concepts.
 This will include discussions on sexual orientation, gender identity, and gender expression.

-- Understanding Privilege and Intersectionality: The training will address the intersectionality of identities and how privilege impacts the experiences of LGBTQ+ individuals.
-Participants will reflect on their own privileges and biases.Â
+2. Understanding Privilege and Intersectionality: The training will address the intersectionality of identities and how privilege impacts the experiences of LGBTQ+ individuals.
+Participants will reflect on their own privileges and biases.

-- Allyship and Advocacy: Participants will learn the principles of allyship and advocacy and how to apply them in their workplace.
-This includes ways to support LGBTQ+ colleagues, intervene in instances of discrimination or harassment, and amplify LGBTQ+ voices.Â
+3. Allyship and Advocacy: Participants will learn the principles of allyship and advocacy and how to apply them in their workplace.
+This includes ways to support LGBTQ+ colleagues, intervene in instances of discrimination or harassment, and amplify LGBTQ+ voices.

-- Creating Inclusive Spaces: Strategies for creating inclusive environments will be discussed, including inclusive language, policies, and practices.
-Participants will explore ways to make their workplace and their everyday environment more welcoming for LGBTQ+ individuals.Â
+4. Creating Inclusive Spaces: Strategies for creating inclusive environments will be discussed, including inclusive language, policies, and practices.
+Participants will explore ways to make their workplace and their everyday environment more welcoming for LGBTQ+ individuals.

-- Resources and Support: Participants will be provided with resources, tools, and support networks to continue their journey as LGBTQ+ allies and activists beyond the training.Â
+5. Resources and Support: Participants will be provided with resources, tools, and support networks to continue their journey as LGBTQ+ allies and activists beyond the training.

-- Role-playing and Scenarios: Interactive activities, role-plays, and real-life scenarios will be used to practice allyship skills and strategies in a safe and supportive environment.
-This component is for 2+ hour sessions.Â
+6. Role-playing and Scenarios: Interactive activities, role-plays, and real-life scenarios will be used to practice allyship skills and strategies in a safe and supportive environment.
+This component is for 2+ hour sessions.

 Recommended Reading